laeis/training-excercises/day_5/README.md

 1. Create Worker function that perfroms requests and sends result into data channel.
 2. Create Reader function that reads []bytes from the request channel and performs search in string of bytes.
 3. Print which URL will contain the resulting data.
 4. Your functions should have a cancelation-listening mechanism.
-If a result is found - stop all the goroutines.
-(Use context for that)
+If a result is found - stop all the goroutines and requests.
+(Use context and cancel func for that)

 The output should be smth like: